 Information integrity – the state of being whole or unimpaired – is defined as the ability of data to maintain its structure and attributes to assure representation of intended content and meaning.

 Table 8 presents HIM business requirements under Principle of Information Integrity.

-Table 8: HIM Business Practices: Information Integrity
+Table 8: HIM Business Practices: Health Information Integrity